 In order to compensate for the reduced velocities, conventional wisdom suggests that larger shot sizes should be used.
 Assuming that adequate pattern densities could be produced, the larger Number 2 shot would extend the lethal range of the gun by a few yards.
 However, the smaller shot size give a greater chance of hitting the bird in the head or neck.
 Since there was a supply of both Number 2 and Number 4 shot in the garage, I decided to fire test patterns with both sizes of shot.
 In addition, since Johnson Jones Hooper spoke favorably of the Eley Cartridges for turkey hunting, I decided that to use my version of the muzzle loading shot cartridge.
 (A prior article discusses the construction of muzzleloading shot cartridges.)

 In order to determine if the shot cartridges were having a positive effect on the pattern densities, a "loose charge" load was also tested.
-The wad column on the "loose charge" pattern consisted of two lubricated felt wads followed by two .70 inch thick mini-nitro cards.
+The wad column on the "loose charge" pattern consisted of one lubricated felt wads followed by two .70 inch thick mini-nitro cards.
 This wad combination was selected since it was easier to load through the full choke constriction.

 In all cases, the load consisted of 90 grains or Schutzen Renacter Powder and 1 1/4 ounces of shot.
 Testing was conducted at 40 yards.
 Here are the pattering results: